Skip to main content

 Using federated learning in this application presents unique challenges, particularly in ensuring the privacy of network data and preventing over-generalization of instance-specific details.

-Our research aims to develop an AI-enhanced honeypot system with the following goals:
+Our research aims to develop a robust, AI-enhanced honeypot system with the following specific objectives:

-• Academic publications and presentations disseminating the results
+• Dissemination: Academic publications and presentations detailing the system architecture and findings.

 Funding: Vinnova